maddox/pluto-for-channels/README.md

 Running the container is easy.
 Fire up the container as usual.
 You can set which port it runs on.

-    docker run -d --name pluto-for-channels -p 8080:80 jonmaddox/pluto-for-channels
+    docker run -d --name pluto-for-channels -p 8080:80 -e START_CHANNEL_NUMBER=500 jonmaddox/pluto-for-channels

+You can optionally set the start channel number via the `START_CHANNEL_NUMBER` env var.

-You can retreive the playlist and epg via:
+You can retrieve the playlist and EPG via:

     http://127.0.0.1:8080/playlist.m3u
     http://127.0.0.1:8080/epg.xml